 2008 – Wishon Golf 785HF Hybrid Irons

 After completing the shallow face, 0.830 COR design of the 949MC fairway woods, Wishon began to speculate whether it might be possible to push the envelope of high COR face design one step farther and create a hybrid clubhead with its COR also at the limit imposed by the Rules of Golf.
-While hybrid clubs had been introduced to golfers in the late 1990s, as of 2007 no company had yet marketed a hybrid with a high COR.
-Again, because of the smaller face size of a typical hybrid clubhead, the industry had felt hybrids had too small of a face to be able to engineer their design to flex inward enough at impact to generate a high COR.
+While hybrid clubs had been introduced to golfers in the late 1990s, as of 2007 no company had yet developed a hybrid with a high COR.
+Again, because of the smaller face size of a typical hybrid clubhead, the industry believed hybrids could not be designed with a high COR face.

-Having designed the first high COR irons in 2004 (770CFE irons) and just coming off having created fairway woods with a 32mm face height with a high COR (949MC woods), Wishon felt it could be possible to create a high COR hybrid design.
-What made this possible was the fact that at the time, hybrid clubheads typically were being designed with a taller face height than most fairway woods.
-While the width of a hybrid face was less than that of a fairway wood, being able to design the face with a little taller face height allowed Wishon to get enough face area that when combined with a very high strength steel alloy formed to a thickness of only 1.6mm, a COR of right under the USGA limit of 0.830 could be achieved.
+Having designed the first high COR irons in 2004 (770CFE irons) and just completing a fairway wood model with a 32mm face height and a high COR (949MC woods), Wishon believed it could be possible to create a high COR hybrid design.
+What made this possible was the fact that at the time, hybrid clubheads typically were being designed with a slightly taller face height than most fairway woods.
+While the width of a typical hybrid face was less than that of a fairway wood, being able to design the face with a little taller face height allowed Wishon to get enough face area that when combined with a very high strength steel alloy (Carpenter TourAlloy 275) formed to a thickness of only 1.6mm, a COR of right under the USGA limit of 0.830 could be achieved.

 In addition, very precise robotic welding was utilized to attach the thin face to the hybrid head body so that the width of the welding line could be minimized to allow as much of the face to be able to be deflected inward at impact.
 The result was the 785HF hybrids which debuted in 2007 as the golf industry’s first high COR hybrid clubhead design.

 First Hybrids with a Bendable Hosel for Changing Lie and Face Angle